kmack3990/kmack3990/README.md

 • Construction of data visualizations and dashboards using Tableau and Matplotlib, Plotly, and Bokeh
 • Modeling and machine learning with Statsmodels, Scikit-learn, and TensorFlow

-* :computer: I am looking to work in the Denver, CO or remotely
+* :computer: I am looking to work in the Denver, CO or remotely.
-* 🔭 Currently, I am working on the WiDS Datathon Challenge
+* 🔭 Currently, I am working on the WiDS Datathon Challenge.
-* 🧠 I am also learning everything data science/analytics
+* 🧠 I am also learning everything data science/analytics.
-* :sunrise_over_mountains:	 I love to be outside with friends and family hiking, biking, or skiing
+* :sunrise_over_mountains:	 I love to be outside with friends and family hiking, biking, or skiing.

 ### Skills